eclipse-jkube/jkube/quickstarts/gradle/webapp-wildfly/README.md

 WildFly is used instead of Apache Tomcat because there is a WildFly persistence.xml and -ds.xml configuration.
 Eclipse JKube detects this file and chooses a WildFly specific base container image.

+We just added to the project
+- the plugins `kubernetes-gradle-plugin` (for vanilla Kubernetes) and `openshit-gradle-plugin` (for openshift)
+- `gradle.properties` file with `jkube.createExternalUrls=true` to create an Ingress or a Route.

+# Minikube

 ## Prerequisites
 You will need the following to run it with Minikube:
 - minikube installed and running on your computer